decred/tinydecred/CONTRIBUTING.md

 [file](./.github/workflows/python.yml) is a useful summary of the commands you'll run while developing.

+New tests should be written in the [pytest](https://docs.pytest.org/) format.
+Existing tests in the stdlib `unittest` format may be rewritten to use pytest as needed.

 For displaying line-by-line test coverage in a web browser see the `./decred/coverage-html.sh` script.